heyLu/dllearner-nlp/README.md

     * input facts -> check to which preexisting classes they belong (not a learning task?)
 - (likely) data source: wikipedia abstracts
+- output/extraction characteristics
+    * number of recognized terms
+    * number of correctly/incorrectly recognized terms
+        - incorrect examples: wrong term, partial term
+        - will likely be better if we can include knowledge about the domain (e.g. use facts of dbpedia article when parsing the abstract)

+            the tools might not support this, though. but maybe that's where the DL-Learner comes in, it would be given the existing facts as "correct" facts and should then decide which of the terms are correct/useful.
+    * repeated occurrences of the same term

 # Resources